 - Direct sunlight – up to 120000 lx,

 - Sunrise or sunset – around 400 lx

 - Full Moon – up to 0.3 lx

 The luminance of the surface depends on how the surface is tilted with respect to the source.
-For example when you have a flashlight and you aim it perpendicularly on the wall then it will produce a full given level of illumination.
-When you put your flashlight on an angle to the surface then Illuminated spots become larger and therefore it receives less light.
+For example when you have a flashlight and you aim it perpendicularly at the wall then it will produce a full given level of illumination.
+When you put your flashlight at an angle to the surface, then Illuminated spots become larger, and therefore it receives less light.
 It is described by Lambert’s Cosine Law, where the illuminance and irradiance falling on any surface varies as the cosine of the incident angle (Pic.
 15).

-Anyway the common light levels we can divide on natural and these produced by manufactured sources.
-For day-to-day life we have recommended light levels, that we can also divide on outdoor (roadways, sidewalks ) and indoor (warehouses, homes, offices, etc).
+Anyway the common light levels we can divide on natural and those produced by manufactured sources.
+For day-to-day life, we have recommended light levels, that we can also divide outdoors (roadways, sidewalks ) and indoors (warehouses, homes, offices, etc).

 The outdoor light level is approximately 10000 lx on a clear day.
 In the building close to the window the light level may be reduced to approximately 1000 Lux.
 In the middle area, it may be as low as 25-50 lx.
 Additional lighting equipment is often necessary to compensate for the low levels.
 The common light level is in the range of 500-1000 lx depending on the activity.
 For precision and detailed works, the light level may even approach 1500-2000 lx.

 The recommended light level in different workspaces varies according to the needs and it states as per the examples below:

 - Normal drawing works and detailed mechanical workshops – 1000 lx